 They continued to live at 426 Marlborough during the 1891-1892 winter season, after which they traveled to Europe.

 On May 3, 1892, 426 Marlborough was acquired from Philip Morrison by his brother, Barnabas Thacher Morrison, and on June 1, 1892, it was acquired from him by Edward Dehon Blake, a marine and fire insurance agent.
 He and his wife, Annie A. (Chase) Blake, made it their home.
 They previously had lived at 29 West Cedar.
+They also maintained a home in Hingham.

 On September 14, 1894, Edward Blake transferred the property into his wife’s name.